MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
-2024-04-26 - Commented lots of the main game loader, still some of the copy protection left to comment.
+2024-04-26 - Commented lots of the main game loader, still some of the copy protection left to comment [BATMAN Loader](./loader/gameloader/modified/src/gameloader.s).

 2024-04-09 - Began adding the disassembly of the main game loader, the "BATMAN" file from disk 1.